fluxcd/website/content/en/blog/2023-07-17-june-update/index.md

 >
 > Tahir Raza, Staff Engineer - Cloud & Platform Engineering at Best Buy

-It’s, therefore, no surprise that the open-source Flux project has reached many great achievements: continued developmental improvements and thought leadership such as microservices architecture, security-first design, multi-tenancy, OCI and Cosign support, and more. as part of this journey, Flux is a graduated project in the Cloud Native Computing Foundation and is the GitOps tool that companies such as Microsoft, AWS, GitLab, D2iQ, and more trust to deliver GitOps to their customers.
+Intending to be the best GitOps tool available, the Flux project has evolved into a mature and trustworthy software.
+During its evolution, Flux has accomplished several goals such as low resource consumption by adopting a microservices architecture, safe multi-tenancy through its security-first design and support for bleeding edge innovation by having first-class support for technologies like OCI and Cosign.

-Enterprises such as SAP, RingCentral, Best Buy, Volvo and many others also trust Flux to be an essential part of their Kubernetes journey.
+We are proud to see that Flux is one of the few CNCF graduated projects and the GitOps tool that companies such as Microsoft, AWS, GitLab, D2iQ,q and more trust to deliver GitOps to their customers.

 > "Safaricom PLC provides mobile telephony, mobile money transfer, consumer electronics, e-commerce,
 > cloud computing, data, music streaming, and fiber optic services to the Kenyan